crinklywrappr/bigboard/README.md

 ## Nomenclature

-Bigboard borrows two words from the newsroom
+Bigboard borrows 3 words from the newsroom

 - Reporters: scripts which generate .csv or .json files
 - Stories: .csv or .json files which describe some data being reported